amzn/selling-partner-api-docs/guides/en-US/use-case-guides/authorization-api-use-case-guide/authorization-api-use-case-guide-v1.md

 An LWA authorization code represents authorization to make calls to Selling Partner API on behalf of a seller who authorized you as an Amazon MWS developer.

+**Note:** An LWA authorization code expires after five minutes.
+Be sure to [exchange it for an LWA refresh token](#step-2-exchange-the-lwa-authorization-code-for-an-lwa-refresh-token) before it expires.

 **To get an LWA authorization code**

 1. Get the seller ID of the seller that previously authorized you as an Amazon MWS developer.